Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In 1983, a Memorandum of Understanding (MOU) was signed by the U.S. Nuclear Regulatory Commission (NRC) and the Israel Atomic Energy Commission.
 The agreement provides for the exchange of information pertaining to regulatory matters and standards required or recommended by the NRC for the operation of nuclear facilities.
 The MOU was renewed in 1988 and 1993.
 The NRC is now drafting a renewal to be signed in September of 1998.
 There are currently no exchanges under the MOU.

-In 1984, the Department of Energy (DOE) signed a Memorandum of Understanding (MOU) with the Israel Ministry of Energy for cooperation in energy research and development.
-This provided for the exchange of scientists, engineers, and other specialists for participation in agreed research, development, analysis, design and experimental activities.
-In 1987, the DOE and the Israel Ministry of Science and Development signed an MOU in basic energy sciences, which was renewed in 1996 and again in 2005.
-Another three agreements were signed in 2000: an agreement on energy cooperation, an implementation agreement for development and demonstration of renewable energy technologies and a second implementation agreement for research and development of electric and hybrid buses.
+In 1984, the Department of Energy (DOE) signed a Memorandum of Understanding (MOU) with the Israeli Ministry of Energy for cooperation in energy research and development.
+This provided for the exchange of scientists, engineers, and other specialists for participation in agreed research, development, analysis, design, and experimental activities.
+In 1987, the DOE and the Israeli Ministry of Science and Development signed an MOU in basic energy sciences, which was renewed in 1996 and again in 2005.
+In 2000, three additional agreements were signed: an agreement on energy cooperation, an implementation agreement for the development and demonstration of renewable energy technologies, and a second implementation agreement for the research and development of electric and hybrid buses.

-On April 4, 2016, U.S. Secretary of Energy Ernest Moniz and Israeli Minister of National Infrastructure, Energy and Water Resources Yuval Steinitz, signed a collaborative agreement bolstering energy cooperation between Israel and the United States.
-The agreement provides for cooperation in fossil fuels, renewable energy production, energy and water infrastructure protection, and water resources.
+On April 4, 2016, U.S. Secretary of Energy Ernest Moniz and Israeli Minister of National Infrastructure, Energy and Water Resources Yuval Steinitz signed a collaborative agreement bolstering energy cooperation between Israel and the United States.
+The agreement provides for cooperation in fossil fuel production, renewable energy development, energy and water infrastructure protection, and water resource management.

 Sources: Partners for Change; Haaretz (April 14, 2008);